facebook/react/docs/docs/jsx-in-depth.md

 <div className={'blorp'} />
 ```

-transpiles into:
+compiles into:

 ```js
 React.createElement('div', {className: 'blorp'}, null)
 ```

-If you want to test out how some specific JSX is converted into JavaScript, you can try out [the online Babel transpiler](https://babeljs.io/repl/#?babili=false&evaluate=true&lineWrap=false&presets=es2015%2Creact%2Cstage-0&code=function%20hello()%20%7B%0A%20%20return%20%3Cdiv%3EHello%20world!%3C%2Fdiv%3E%3B%0A%7D).
+If you want to test out how some specific JSX is converted into JavaScript, you can try out [the online Babel compiler](https://babeljs.io/repl/#?babili=false&evaluate=true&lineWrap=false&presets=es2015%2Creact%2Cstage-0&code=function%20hello()%20%7B%0A%20%20return%20%3Cdiv%3EHello%20world!%3C%2Fdiv%3E%3B%0A%7D).

 ## Specifying The React Element Type

 The first part of a JSX tag determines the type of the React element.

 Capitalized types indicate that the JSX tag is referring to a React component.
-These tags get transpiled into a direct reference to the named variable, so if you use the JSX `<Foo />` expression, `Foo` must be in scope.
+These tags get compiled into a direct reference to the named variable, so if you use the JSX `<Foo />` expression, `Foo` must be in scope.

-Since JSX transpiles into calls to `React.createElement`, the `React` library must also always be in scope from your JSX code.
+Since JSX compiles into calls to `React.createElement`, the `React` library must also always be in scope from your JSX code.

 For example, both of the imports are necessary in this code, even though 'React' and 'MyComponent' are not directly referenced from JavaScript: